Empower Students and Families with an Educational and Clinical Counseling Degree

-APU’s Master of Arts in Education: Educational and Clinical Counseling with embedded School Counseling Credential and LPCC Respecialization Certificate in Clinical Counseling program equips candidates with a comprehensive understanding of the educational and mental heath issues facing students and families today.
+APU’s Master of Arts in Education: Educational and Clinical Counseling with embedded School Counseling Credential program equips candidates with a comprehensive understanding of the educational and mental heath issues facing students and families today.

 The master’s degree integrates the Pupil Personnel Services Credential in School Counseling and preparation to meet California state licensure requirements for Licensed Professional Clinical Counselors (LPCC).
 This versatile combination of credential and certificate allows candidates to pursue careers in the K–12 school setting, while also preparing counselors for the clinical, mental health field.

 Graduates are positioned to empower students and families as they navigate the mental health issues that impact personal and academic growth.

 - Combines the master’s degree with credential program requirements, equipping students to advance their career.

 - Renders the graduate highly marketable and qualified to serve as a professional counselor in an educational or clinical setting.

 - Offers an efficient path toward the dual goal of meeting state requirements while earning a prestigious advanced degree from a leading Christian university.